walwalwalides/383/README.md

 **Authors:**  *WalWalWalides*
 ------

 The Software offers a new Way for better Collaboration, Communication and Identification.
-That means granting increased Productivity - that promises more and better Work in less Time.
+That means granting increased Productivity - That promises more and better Work in less Time.

 `383` simplifies service Planning and Organization, enables optimal Staffing, improves service Quality, simplifies Documentation, and ultimately increases the Security of every Transaction.